kostaskol/WebApplicationTechnologies-Server/README.md

 	|[Apache Commons CSVReader](https://commons.apache.org/proper/commons-csv/)|1.5|Used to parse the provided CSVs and add the data to the database| |
 	|[Univocity Parsers](https://github.com/uniVocity/univocity-parsers)|1.0.0|Dependency of Apache Commons CSVReader||
 	|[Debatty's LSH](https://github.com/tdebatty/java-LSH/tree/master/src/main/java/info/debatty/java/lsh)|RELEASE|LSH Implementation|Used in the NNCF algorithm|

+* ### <a name="errors"></a> Known mistakes (due to time constraints)
+	* The application is not polished.
+		* Not all possible errors are addressed (most exceptions simply return a 500 error with no further explanation).
+		* More checks could be made in various operations (i.e. a user being able to comment on a house only after booking and visiting a house)
+	* The NNCF algorithm is not optimized meaning that some unnecessary calculations are made.